NikitaDmitryuk/telegram-media-server/README.md

 * `MIN_DOWNLOAD_PERCENTAGE`: Minimum download percentage of a torrent to continue downloading (default: `10`).
 * `MAX_WAIT_TIME_MINUTES`: Maximum time in minutes to wait for the minimum download percentage of a torrent (default: `10`).
 * `LANG`: Bot message language.
 Supported values: ru, en.
+* `PROXY`: Use proxy for yt-dlp.
+Proxy address.
+* `PROXY_HOST`: Use proxy only for listed domains.
+If empty, use proxy always

 ### Example of **.env** file: